GeoStat-Framework/PyKrige/README.md

 Kriging Toolkit for Python

-The code supports two-dimensional ordinary and universal kriging as well as three-dimensional ordinary kriging.
-The universal kriging code currently supports regional-linear, point-logarithmic, and external drift terms.
+The code supports two- and three- dimensional ordinary and universal kriging.
 Standard variogram models (linear, power, spherical, gaussian, exponential) are built in, but custom variogram models can also be used with the code.
-Three-dimensional ordinary kriging, two-dimensional ordinary kriging, and two-dimensional universal kriging are separated into three classes.
+The kriging methods are separated into four classes.
 Examples of their uses are shown below.
-The code also includes a module that contains functions that should be useful in working with ASCII grid files (*.asc).
+The two-dimensional universal kriging code currently supports regional-linear, point-logarithmic, and external drift terms, while the three-dimensional universal kriging code supports a regional-linear drift term in all three spatial dimensions.
+Both universal kriging classes also support generic 'specified' and 'functional' drift capabilities.
+With the 'specified' drift capability, the user may manually specify the values of the drift(s) at each data point and all grid points.
+With the 'functional' drift capability, the user may provide callable function(s) of the spatial coordinates that define the drift(s).
+The package includes a module that contains functions that should be useful in working with ASCII grid files (*.asc).

 PyKrige is on PyPi, so installation is as simple as typing the following into a command line.
 ```shell